 Denise Marino is a co-founder and counselor at The Shores Treatment Center and Recovery’s Family Program.
 Ms. Marino obtained a Bachelor’s Degree in Biblical Counseling with a Specialization in Woman’s Issues from Liberty University.
 She has recently obtained certification as a Structured Family Recovery Counselor.
 Ms. Marino has been working as a therapist in the field of addiction for over 3 years and is known to have a passion for bringing families together to heal in the process of recovery.
 Ms. Marino has known first-hand how addiction can impact the lives of loved ones and has used her experience to advocate for and heal her community.
 Previously Ms. Marino worked in the counseling rooms of First Care, a woman’s crisis pregnancy center.
 Outside of her responsibilities within The Shores, Ms. Marino loves visiting with her grandchildren, and she also enjoys reading, being around the beach, dancing with her husband.
 She is also passionate about mentoring and teaching woman’s Bible studies.

-M.S. in Special Education, for more than 20 years Virginia worked with adolescents in an Educational/Therapeutic setting meeting the needs of students with a variety of medical, learning, and psychiatric disorders.
+With her M.S. in Special Education, Certified Addiction Professional, and SMART Recovery Meeting Facilitator license, for more than 20 years Virginia worked with adolescents in an Educational/Therapeutic setting meeting the needs of students with a variety of medical, learning, and psychiatric disorders.

 Virginia’s passion is to provide those with addiction issues the tools needed for recovery, hope for their future, and support in their journey.